 A statement which caused uproar in the U.S, and led to Radio stations banning Beatles songs, fans burning records and when the band visited, being threatened with violence.

-Twenty-three years later, Ian Brown would proclaim himself as the second coming with sacrilegious arrogance, “I am the resurrection and I am the light“ in an eight-and-a-half-minute epic at the end of their politically charged, optimistic, mood-lifting and perspective-changing debut album
+Twenty-three years later, Ian Brown would proclaim himself as the second coming with sacrilegious arrogance, “I am the resurrection and I am the light“ in an eight-and-a-half-minute epic at the end of their politically charged, optimistic, mood-lifting and perspective-changing debut album.

-The music supposedly began as “a pisstake” of Paul McCartney’s bass on The Beatles’ Taxman, according to Reni.
+The music supposedly began as “a piss-take” of Paul McCartney’s bass on The Beatles’ Taxman, according to Reni.
 “Mani would play the riff backwards during soundchecks, and we played along over the top for a laugh.
-Finally, we said, ‘Let’s do this joke song properly and see what happens’.”
+Finally, we said, ‘Let’s do this joke song properly and see what happens.”

 The song is the band's most ambitious effort ever.
-Kicking off with a pounding four to the floor Motown-esque rhythm from drummer Alan ‘Reni’ Wren and bassist Gary ‘Mani’ Mounfield, the song negotiates three verses before singer Ian Brown makes the grandiose claim that “I am the resurrection and I am the light,” the tension finally released.
+Kicking off with a pounding four-to-the-floor Motown-esque rhythm from drummer Alan ‘Reni’ Wren and bassist Gary ‘Mani’ Mounfield, the song negotiates three verses before singer Ian Brown makes the grandiose claim that “I am the resurrection and I am the light,” the tension finally released.
 He also sounds utterly at ease in doing so.

 Speaking to NME about the instrumental, Mani revealed: "The end section was recorded in one take by me, John and Reni."